mhalbrook/truly-infrastructure/readme.md

         aws ecs list-tasks --cluster truly-clojure-demo --service truly-clojure-demo --region us-east-1

-The CLI will output the ID of the running ECS Task, which can be used with the below CLI command to list the contents of the container:
+The CLI will output the ID of the running ECS Task, which can be used with the below CLI command to runs the *ls* command and list the contents of the container:

         aws ecs execute-command --cluster truly-clojure-demo --task {{task_arn}} --container truly-clojure-demo --interactive --command 'ls'  --region us-east-1

-*where {{task_arn}} is the Task ARN that was presented in the output of the previous command.*
+*where {{task_arn}} is the ARN of the ECS Task that was presented in the output of the previous command.*

 The following output should be presented: